On Commonsense Cues in BERT for Solving Commonsense Tasks: The Presence of Knowledge

 \subsection{Probing Task}

-We evaluate link weights by calculating the {\bf most associated word} (\textsc{Maw}), namely the question concept word that receives the maximum link weight from the answer concept among all question words.
-We calculate \textsc{Maw} for each individual attention head in each layer.
+Without losing generality, we call both attention weights in Section~\ref{sec:attention} and attribution weights in Section~\ref{sec:attribution} {\it link weight}.
+We evaluate link weights by calculating the {\bf most associated word} (\textsc{Maw}), namely the question concept word that receives the maximum link weight from the answer concept among all question words. \textsc{Maw} is measured for each individual attention head in each layer.